code-monet/sim-gamer-kit/docs/game_guides/issues.md

     *   Yaw pedals are zeroed
     *   Toe brake pedals are (probably, need to confirm) **not** zeroed

-If you use such a device with a game that expects zeroed, then in the game control binding menu, you'll see one or more of:
+If you use such a device with a game that expects zeroed axes, then in the game control binding menu, you'll see one or more of:

 *   Some random axis (quickly) gets bound when you try to rebind a control